 Color Teal: Meaning and How to Use It in Branding

-From teal blue to teal green: color palettes, and how to use the different types of teal in logo design.
+From teal blue to teal green: color palettes, and how to use different types of teal in modern logo design.

 Color teal: meaning

 The color teal is a relatively young color—the first recorded use of teal as a color name in English was only in 1917.
 It is named after the Eurasian teal, a duck with a teal-colored stripe on its head.

 Although a mix between green and blue of equal parts and really a color of its own, teal often gets pulled into the green color family.
-Historically, green pigments for paints and fabric dyes were hard to extract from nature and not often used in clothing and heraldic arms.
+Historically, green pigments for paints and fabric dyes were hard to extract from nature and therefore weren’t often used in clothing and heraldic arms.
 While green could have been mixed with pigments from the color blue and the color yellow, there was a deep dislike to mixing different substances due to distrust in alchemy.
 This medieval precursor of chemistry transformed matter by combining elements seemingly through magic.
 The superstitious convention vanished only during the early Renaissance and new copper greens were discovered by German Swedish chemist Carl Wilhelm Scheele in the late eighteenth century.

 The color teal and its lighter shaded sister colors turquoise, cyan, aqua, and light green aren’t primary colors and are therefore not considered “basic.”
 A deep teal is calm, sophisticated, and knowledgeable, similar to the dark greens that you see in old libraries.
 Teal is relaxing; it can be found in nature combining blue skies and green fauna.
 When brightness is added to teal, or less black is used in the mix, teal becomes turquoise, aqua, cyan, or when there’s less blue, it turns into light green.
 These lighter shades of teal are younger, clearer, and more invigorating because they remind us of the shallow waters of sunny places.